SocketCluster/sc-broker/README.md

 ### Client methods

 The client exposes the following methods:
-(Please see the [section on keys ](https://github.com/SocketCluster/ndata#keys) to see how you can use keys in *nData*.
+(Please see the [section on keys ](https://github.com/SocketCluster/sc-broker#keys) to see how you can use keys in *scBroker*.
 Also, note that the callback argument in all of the following cases is optional.)